CSCfi/csc-user-guide/docs/cloud/dbaas/firewalls.md

 ## Single IP or subnet

-It is possible to allowed a single IP by adding the "CIDR notion" `/32` suffix to each IP.
+By adding the "CIDR notion" `/32` to the end of an IP like `192.168.0.1/32` it means that you only allow that specific IP.
 It is also possible to add bigger subnets for example `/24` if you have a bigger subnet you want to give access to.
 Note that allowing access from the whole world `0.0.0.0/0` is not allowed.

 ## Firewall openings from other CSC-services